 Join LGBT Asylum

-You can join LGBT Asylum as an asylum activist, refugee or contact person.
+You can join LGBT Asylum as an asylum activist, refugee, contact person, interpreter/translator or event planner.
 Our refugees group is our group for LGBT+ refugees who have been granted asylum and residence in Denmark.
 If you are based in or around Aarhus you can join LGBT Asylum Aarhus.
-On this page your can read more about joining LGBT Asylum.
+On this page you can read more about joining LGBT Asylum.

 As a member of LGBT Asylum, it is expected that you respect the group and the other members.

 LGBT Asylum is a safe space for everyone, so we do not tolerate sexism, homophobia, transphobia, racism or any other kind of discrimination or hate.

 Also, we do not talk to outsiders about what we do in the group or who is present at the meetings.

 Likewise, we do not take pictures of each other without consent.
 We furthermore expect that you take responsibility for the group.

 We are all volunteers, and everyone is expected to help out with the practical stuff like cooking and representing the group.